elken/astro-website/src/pages/blog/waste.md

 Lean Software Development, the highly influential application of Lean manufacturing principles to the development of IT systems, has a lot to say about waste.
 After all, Lean is fundamentally an attempt to find ways to identify and root out waste, maximising efficiency and therefore delivery of value.
 Lean defines three categories of waste, _mura_ (unevenness, non-uniformity, irregularity), _muri_ (overburden, overstress, unreasonableness, unrealistic expectations), and _muda_ (processes that don't add value).
 In Lean Software Development, muda is divided into The Seven Wastes of Software Development:

-1. **Partially done work.** The inventory of effort spent to analyse and develop features that have not yet brought value to the customer.
+1. **Partially done work.** The inventory of effort spent to analyse and develop features that have not yet shipped.
 2. **Extra processes** Process, sometimes long-entrenched, that is beyond what's needed to deliver.
 3. **Extra features.** Features (analysed, developed, deployed) that are simply surplus to requirements and add no value to the customer.
-Have a nasty tendency to become obsolete before being used.
+These have a nasty tendency to become obsolete before being used.
 4. **Task switching.** Including interruptions, lack of focus on one goal, and delays to delivery caused by making small amounts of progress on a large number of tasks, rather than a large amount of progress on a single task.
 5. **Waiting.** Delays caused by waiting for things to happen, or required resources to be available.
 Most problematic when working in a fast-changing environment since waiting can ultimately lead to work in progress becoming obsolete.
 6. **Motion.** Originally referring to unnecessary movements made during production, caused by poor layout or poor allocation of parts, _Motion_ as applied to Lean Software Development is all the travel an engineer and our software artifacts undergo.
 How far does an engineer need to travel to answer a question?
 How many systems must artifacts pass through to get to production?
 How much unnecessary busy work or friction applies during development?
 How far must engineers roam around a code base, or between repositories, or between teams, to make a change?
 Complexity increases motion.